 Smoking increases the risk of infection, even among otherwise healthy people

-Diet and lifestyle 20. jun 2023 3 min Research Assistant Bertram Dalskov Kjerulff Written by Morten Busch
+Health and Wellness 20. jun 2023 3 min Research Assistant Bertram Dalskov Kjerulff Written by Morten Busch

 Tobacco kills millions of people every year through respiratory tract and cardiovascular diseases.
 Nevertheless, knowledge is lacking about the short-term effects of smoking.
 New research on how smoking is associated with infections among healthy blood donors shows that more smokers than nonsmokers require hospital treatment because of infections.
 Smokers also have a much higher incidence of respiratory tract infections, abscesses and skin infection, even among young smokers.
 The researchers hope that knowing about these acute effects can get young people in particular to quit smoking.